imagr/imagr/startosinstall_notes.md

-These are notes on the support for installing macOS using the `startosinstall` tool in "Install macOS Sierra.app" and "Install macOS High Sierra.app".
+These are notes on the support for installing macOS using the `startosinstall` tool in "Install macOS High Sierra.app".
+All testing and development is being done with the goal of using this component to install 10.13 and later.
+Early testing of using it to install 10.12.6 High Sierra was unsuccessful.

 #### Workflow component: